Conformal field theory on the plane: Exercises

 \section{Exercises}

-\begin{exo}[Irreducible and indecomposable representations] ~ Consider the algebra with one generator $a$ such that $a^2 = 0$.
-Consider a two-dimensional representation $R$ with a basis $(v_1,v_2)$ such that $av_1=v_2$.
-Write the matrix of size two which corresponds to $a$ in the basis $(v_1,v_2)$.
-Show that $R$ is indecomposable, but not irreducible. \end{exo}
+\begin{exo}[Irreducible and indecomposable representations] ~ Consider the algebra with one generator $A$ such that $A^2 = 0$.
+Consider a two-dimensional representation $\mathcal{R}$ with a basis $(v_1,v_2)$ such that $Av_1=v_2$.
+Write the matrix of $A$ in the basis $(v_1,v_2)$.
+Show that $\mathcal{R}$ is indecomposable, but not irreducible. \end{exo}